 What are Plantains?
 They Look Like Bananas!

-As plantains ripen, their skin turns from bright green to yellow to black, and their flesh becomes much sweeter.
+Unlike bananas, which are easy to peel, the skin of a plantain is so thick it has to be cut off.
+As plantains ripen, their skin turns from green to yellow to black, and the fruit becomes sweeter.

 How to Purchase and Store Plantains